 What will I learn through Flipside?

 Through Flipside we have designed a learning framework that outlines the knowledge, skills and mindsets required to perform a job effectively.
 This framework is designed with the future in mind.
-At Flipside we believe that the successful Digital Product Designer will be future proofed.
+We believe that the successful digital product designer will be future proofed.
 This means that they have the mindsets, skills and behaviours that allow them to see opportunities where others might see problems, they are able to create the world they want to be a part of and they are capable to create positive change and lead by example.

 What are mindsets, behaviours and skills?

 Mindsets are the way we look at things - a collection of beliefs and thoughts that will influence our behaviour in response to different situations.
 In other words, behaviours are the expression of someone’s mindset.
 And behaviours are the building blocks of developing skills.

 Skills are the ability to do something well.
 We consider two types of skills sets:

 - Hard Skills sets relate to specific abilities that allow you to perform the technical aspects of a job - this includes knowing the facts and information needed to perform a job well.

 - Soft Skills sets relate to a set of personal qualities that help make an individual a positive and contributing member of an organisation - specifically how they relate to other and approach problems.